 - Simulate multivariate data to evaluate analysis methods and model overfitting.

-To learn more, check out this abridged version of last year's syllabus.
+To learn more, check out last year's syllabus.

 This course is designed for PhD students, postdocs, and senior researchers who have experience with data analysis and want a deeper understanding of the underpinnings and implementations of multivariate data analysis methods.
 Some experience with MATLAB is necessary.